 HOME funds may be used by Applicants for acquisition and rehabilitation, rehabilitation and new construction of affordable rental housing.
 The following is a list of Forms of Assistance.
 These are defined as a sub-activity under Rental:

-Acquisition and Rehabilitation: Acquire and Rehabilitates a property for the purpose of renting to individuals.
+Acquisition and Rehabilitation occurs when an applicant acquires and rehabilitates a property for the purpose of renting to individuals.
 Rehabilitation will be defined the as the cost of improving a building, including labor, materials, and tools.
-The cost of repairs, not including additions to the unit such as storm shelters, garages, or accessory structures should be at least 10% of the cost of acquisition.
-If the unit does not require this 10% investment, a development may not be considered rehabilitation.
-All rehabilitated properties must meet OHFA’s Minimum Rehabilitation Standards.
+The cost of repairs, not including additions to the unit such as storm shelters, garages, or accessory structures should be a minimum of $20,000.
+All rehabilitated properties must meet OHFA’s Minimum Rehabilitation Standards which are in place at the time that their written agreement is executed.
+All acquired properties must meet the definition of substandard at the time of acquisition.

-Rehabilitation: Rehabilitate currently owned housing for purposes of renting to individuals.
+Rehabilitation occurs when an applicant proposes to rehabilitate currently owned housing for purposes of renting to individuals.
 Rehabilitation will be defined the as the cost of improving a building, including labor, materials, and tools.
-The cost of repairs, not including additions to the unit such as storm shelters, garages, or ramps, should be at least $20,000 per dwelling unit.
-All rehabilitated properties must meet OHFA’s Minimum Rehabilitation Standards.
+The cost of repairs, not including additions to the unit such as storm shelters, garages, or ramps, should be a minimum of $20,000 per dwelling unit.
+All rehabilitated properties must meet OHFA’s Minimum Rehabilitation Standards which are in place at the time that their written agreement is executed.

-New Construction: Construction of housing for the purpose of renting to individuals.
+New Construction occurs when the applicant, working as the developer, constructs new housing to be rented to a low income individual or family upon completion.
+New Construction occurs when a unit is built from the ground-up and when construction has not commenced at the time the written agreement is executed.
+All newly constructed properties must meet OHFA’s Minimum New Construction Standards which are in place at the time that their written agreement is executed.

 Potential Applicants for Rental activities must note that HOME Rental units must be rented to an income-eligible household within six (6) months.
 If a HOME Rental unit is not leased to an initial income-eligible tenant household within six (6) months, the owner must submit a current marketing plan, and if appropriate, a plan for a more aggressive marketing strategy.
 In addition, if a HOME Rental unit is not leased to an initial income-eligible household within eighteen (18) months of the date of Development completion, the owner must repay the HOME funds invested in that unit.
 These rules apply to initial qualifying tenant households only.
-They apply to all Rental units assisted with 2025 Program Year funds.
+They apply to all Rental units assisted with 2026 Program Year funds.
 Neither OHFA nor HUD has any exception authority regarding the repayment of HOME funds after 18 months if a unit has not been leased to an initial, qualifying tenant household.